Press "Enter" to skip to content

 An angry customer still waiting for their C.P.S. games, and Chameleon claiming they’re not C.P.S. and that they only had an agreement for 3 games – when we know they advertised the entire catalogue.

 I have not fully unveiled the mystery of Holdco/C.P.S./Chameleon, but I can make a hypothesis.
 What I believe happened is that when the independently successful Hilderbay went its own way in July 1982, Holdco found itself with a tiny catalogue and a massive revenue gap.
 To compensate, C.P.S. started selling games it did not have; possibly they planned to develop them after the orders came in, but for one reason or another could not.
 To placate angry customers, C.P.S. moved its address away from the home of the founder (Anthony Scott?) in Britton Street to Lyntonia House, and only then thought about pretending to be another company.
 This gave them several weeks of extra time, but not much more because almost everyone saw through the shoddy disguise.
-It prompted C.P.S./Chameleon to change their strategy and three games: King Arthur, Battle of the Bulge and Seawolf.
+It prompted C.P.S./Chameleon to change their strategy and to produce the three games they would show in their final ads.
 This would allow them to send these games as compensation (“sorry, we are all out of Tummy Digs, but please accept this Battle of the Bulge instead“), and more importantly it offered deniability: if you take the money for 10 games and don’t deliver any it’s a fraud, but if you take the money for 10 games and deliver 3 of them, it’s a bankruptcy.

 Did I make interesting decisions?
 The only decision I took about this game was “stop or encore” on trying to play it.